All-rounder Rahmat Shah on Thursday became the first cricketer from Afghanistan to score a Test century.

 Earlier in the day, Afghanistan won the toss and elected to bat first.
 The Afghan side kept losing wickets at regular intervals and at a point, they were 77 for the loss of three wickets when Shah came into bat.

-Afghanistan scored 271 runs for the loss of five wickets at the end of play on the day one.
-For Bangladesh, Taijul Islam and Nayeem Hasan bagged two wickets each while Mahmudullah picked up one wicket.
+Afghanistan has scored 271 runs for the loss of five wickets at the end of play on the day one.
+For Bangladesh, Taijul Islam and Nayeem Hasan bagged two wickets each while Mahmudullah picked one wicket.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)